 Prior to the Bookseller he edited Retail Week, the trade bible for Britain's top retailers, for five years.
 At both the Bookseller and Retail Week he was regularly brought in as a specialist commentator by national press and TV.
 In the 1990s he covered the marketing industry on titles including Marketing and Precision Marketing, and founded a magazine for Michael Heseltine's Haymarket in 1995 (Marketing Direct).

 After leaving the Bookseller, Neill worked as a freelancer, interviewing authors such as Antony Beevor and Bernard Cornwell, and as a retail and web consultant.

-David Roche, executive chairman of BookBrunch, is non-exec chairman of the London Book Fair and chair of New Writing North.
+David Roche, non-executive chair of BookBrunch, is also non-executive chair of the London Book Fair and chair of New Writing North.
 He runs his own consultancy, David Roche Enterprises Ltd, and has also acted as the literary agent for a few select authors.
 He has his first book due out later this year with Unbound.

 Roche has worked at the highest level in both retail and publishing as ceo of Borders & Books etc., product director of both Waterstones and HMV, and most recently as group sales and marketing director of HarperCollins.
 He has also been President of the Booksellers Association and a Trustee of BookTrust.

-Eric Green, ceo of BookBrunch, has worked in the book industry for over 22 years.
-His executive responsibilities include Business Development Director of BDS, a company which he co-founded in 1994, and Managing Director of West10, a trading division within BDS.
-In addition, he sits on the Boards of Ehaus and Weesleekit, partially and wholly owned companies within the BDS group.
+Eric Green, ceo of BookBrunch, has worked in the book industry for over 25 years.
+His executive responsibilities include Managing Director of BDS Digital, a company which he co-founded in 1994, and Managing Director of West10, a trading division within BDS.
 Eric's areas of responsibility include IT and finance.
 Eric sits on a number of committees related to the book trade, and undertakes IT consultancy work.